feiskyer/sdn-handbook/ovs/ovn.md

 4. ARP and IPv6 Neighbor Discovery suppression for known IP-MAC bindings
 5. Native support for NAT and load balancing using OVS connection tracking
 6. Native fully distributed support for DHCP
-7. Works with any OVS datapath (such as the default Linux kernel datapath, DPDK, or Hyper-V) that supports all required features (namely Geneve tunnels and OVS connection tracking.
-See the datapath feature list in the [FAQ](https://github.com/openvswitch/ovs/blob/master/FAQ.md#general) for details.)
+7. Works with any OVS datapath (such as the default Linux kernel datapath, DPDK, or Hyper-V) that supports all required features (namely Geneve tunnels and OVS connection tracking)
 8. Supports L3 gateways from logical to physical networks
 9. Supports software-based L2 gateways
 10. Supports TOR (Top of Rack) based L2 gateways that implement the hardware_vtep schema